google/magika/README.md

 ## Highlights

-- Trained on a dataset of over 26M files.
+- Trained on a dataset of over 26M files, evaluated on an holdout dataset of more than 1M files across more than 100 content types.
 - Available as a python command line, a python API, and an experimental TFJS version.
 - More than 100 content types (see full list here).
 TODO: add link.
 - After the model is loaded, inference time of about 5ms per file.